lalaithion/MonadPaper/monads.md

 Now we have a powerful enough Parser Monad to recreate all of the flexibility and power of regular expressions.
 We can combine parsers to make more complex ones, and we can transform the values within parsers, so let's try parsing something simple; let's try and write a Parser Combinator that parses numbers.

 A number can be as simple as `12` or as complex as `12.00123e45`, so we're going to need to build up a complex parser.
-Let's start with creating a parser that parses 1 or more of consecutive digits.
+Let's start with creating a parser that parses 1 or more consecutive digits.

 ```python
 digits = Parser.oneof('0123456789').many1()